jamiecoleman92/sample.netflixoss.wlp/README.md

 ## Building the Liberty feature

 1. Clone this repository.
-2. Modify the `wlpDir` property in `gradle.properties` to point to the root directory of a WebSphere Application Server Liberty Profile V8.5.5.2 installation.
+2. Modify the `installDir` property in `gradle.properties` to point to the root directory of a WebSphere Application Server Liberty Profile V8.5.5.2 installation.
 This can be obtained from http://wasdev.net.
 3. Ensure that you have a Java runtime on your path and then run the following Gradle command:

     ```bash